 Application

 Apply by brush or roller (short to medium pile roller).
-If the area has not previously been treated, thin the first coat with 30% White Spirit to improve penetration and adhesion working well into the surface.
+If the area has not previously been treated, thin the first coat with 30% Polycote White Spirit, working well into the surface to improve penetration and adhesion.
 This should be left for approx. 24 hours, ensuring it is touch dry, before applying the second coat.
 Apply second coat unthinned.

-With lighter colours 2 coats may be required to deal with opacity issues.
+With lighter colours, 2 coats may be required to ensure an even colour finish.

 AVOID APPLYING TOO THICKLY.